JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 yet.
 How are we to explain his only giving Rachel her birthday present conditionally on her mother being alive?”

 “I don’t want to slander a dead man, sir,” I answered.
-“But if he HAS purposely left a legacy of trouble and danger to his sister, by the means of her child, it must be a legacy made conditional on his sister’s being alive to feel the vexation of it.”
+“But if he _Has_ purposely left a legacy of trouble and danger to his sister, by the means of her child, it must be a legacy made conditional on his sister’s being alive to feel the vexation of it.”